ivan-hc/AppMan/README.md

 #### Choose the directory for your applications
 Run `appman` (if in `$PATH`) or `./appman`, you'll read a prompt that asks for a destination directory or path for your installed Applications.
-You can always modify the destination folder by editing the "appman-config" file under ~/.config/appman
+You can always modify the destination folder by editing the "`appman-config`" file under `~/.config/appman`.

 -----------------------------------------------------------------------------
 # USAGE